NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 Since CUBIC is occasionally more aggressive than the {{!RFC5681}}
 algorithms, this document updates the first paragraph of Section 3 of
-{{!RFC5681}}, replacing it with a normative reference to guideline (1) in Section 3 of {{!RFC5033}}, which allows for CUBIC's behavior defined in this document.
+{{!RFC5681}}, replacing it with a normative reference to guideline (1) in Section 3 of {{!RFC5033}}, which allows for CUBIC's behavior as defined in this document.

 Binary Increase Congestion Control (BIC-TCP) {{XHR04}}, a predecessor